Regional Anatomy and Physiology (9808.3)

 Missed or Deferred Lab Exams:

 Students are not permitted to defer a deferred exam.
-A student who does not attempt a deferred exam will recieve a grade of zero for the assessment task.
+A student who does not attempt a deferred exam will receive a grade of zero for the assessment task.

-For further information regarding accepted extenuating cimcumstances and documentary evidence required please see Assessment Procedures (https://www.canberra.edu.au/Policies/PolicyProcedure/Index/1607).
+For further information regarding accepted extenuating circumstances and documentary evidence required please see Assessment Procedures (https://www.canberra.edu.au/Policies/PolicyProcedure/Index/1607)

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.